aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 ## Infrastructure

 Terraform will be particularly applicable for deploying infrastructure quickly, between multiple cloud providers.
-Luckily, this bit (at least in Azure) is my day job!
-So this should be the least embarrassing part of the first problem space!
+Luckily, this bit (at least in Azure) is my day job, so this should be the least embarrassing part of thi first problem space!

 ### Terraform Remote State